2468scout/Slackbot/README.md

 * Slack Bot (duh)
 * Connection with scouting server/client? (plz elaborate here)
 * The ability to request team stats through Slack
-* the ability to reply AT ALL to certain prompts

 ### What needs to be tested? (code written, not tested) ###